Araffe/vdc-networking-lab/readme.md

 }
 </pre>

-**3)** Click on 'Assignments' and then 'Assign Policy'.
-Under 'Policy', select the policy created in the last step (compliance-test).
+**4)** Click on 'Assignments' and then 'Assign Policy'.
+Under 'Policy Definition', select the policy created in the last step (compliance-test).
 Name the assignment 'compliance-test'.

-**4)** Ensure the pricing tier is 'Standard' (compliance information is only available at the Standard tier).
+**5)** Ensure the pricing tier is 'Standard' (compliance information is only available at the Standard tier).

-**5)** Under 'Scope', select the 'VDC-Hub' resource group.
+**6)** Under 'Scope', ensure that the 'VDC-Hub' resource group is selected.
 Finally, click on 'Assign'.

-**6)** Click on the 'Compliance' menu option - after some time, this screen should show the resources within the VDC-Hub resource group that are not compliant with the policy (all of them, as none match the name 'test-*').
+**7)** Click on the 'Compliance' menu option - after some time, this screen should show the resources within the VDC-Hub resource group that are not compliant with the policy (all of them, as none match the name 'test-*').

-**Note: it can take around 20 minutes for the compliance information to be updated.**
+**Note: it can take around 20 minutes or more for the compliance information to be updated, so you may wish to return to this section.**

 ![Azure Policy - Compliance](https://github.com/Araffe/vdc-networking-lab/blob/master/images/PolicyCompliance.jpg "Azure Policy - Compliance")